ycrc/ycrc.github.io/docs/data/permissions.md

 For convenience, we create a symlink, or shortcut, in every home directory called `project` and `palmer_scratch` (and `~/scratch60`on [Milgram](/clusters/milgram)) that go to your respective [storage spaces](/data/hpc-storage).
 However, if another user attempts to access any data via your symlink, they will receive errors related to permissions for your home space.

-You can run `mydirectories` or `readlink - f dirname` (replace `dirname` with the one you are interested in) to get the "true" paths, which is more readily accesible to other users.
+You can run `mydirectories` or `readlink - f dirname` (replace `dirname` with the one you are interested in) to get the "true" paths, which is more readily accessible to other users.

 ## Share Data within your Group